 The analysis reveals structural and organizational strengths and deficits.
 On team and personal level, strengths and deficits in knowledge and skills are revealed.
 Keep what works and define improvement measures where needed.

-Just try it out and perform a team analysis.
-The team analysis is free of charge and without obligation for up to 10 participants.
-Order now without obligation.
+Simply try it out and start your a team analysis.
+The team analysis is free of charge and without obligation for up to 15 participants.
+Order now.

-Go deeper and adapt the analyses to your company.
+Dive deeper and adapt the analysis to your own company.
 Define and measure your own company and team success factors with your own analyses.
-Register now and start for free without obligation.
+Register now and start for free.